The promo world, like just about every industry affected by international trade, has had a tumultuous week.

 Stutz elaborated that the industry’s strong supplier and distributer networks will be “critical in navigating these changes.”

-When this happened a few years ago, we heard that the hard goods side of the industry was more drastically impacted than apparel due to a higher reliance on China.”
+When Trump implemented tariffs during his first term, the hard goods side of the industry was more drastically impacted than the apparel side due to a higher reliance on China, says Jose Gomez, CEO and president of Edwards Garment, PPAI 100’s No. 19 supplier.

 Jose Gomez